 – QBCC Form 4 fees submitted and paid

 The era of a local plumber casually swapping a hot water unit on the way home is over.
-Now, every replacement needs to be carried out by a licensed plumber who also holds an electrical licence to safely disconnect and reconnect power.
-If the system is being moved, an electrical isolator must be fitted adjacent to it, and since 2019 this has also been mandatory for all heat pump hot water installations.
+Now, every replacement has to be performed by a licensed plumber who also holds an electrical licence to safely disconnect and reconnect power.
+If the system is being moved, an electrical isolator must be fitted adjacent to it — and since 2019 this is also compulsory for all heat pump hot water installations.

-Regrettably, some unqualified operators still cut corners — avoiding proper compliance, paperwork and mandatory fees.
-At Caloundra Hot Water, we complete every installation to regulation, so you can be confident the work is safe, legal and built to last.
+Regrettably, some unqualified operators still cut corners by avoiding compliance, skipping paperwork and not paying mandatory fees.
+At Caloundra Hot Water, our Caloundra plumbers carry out every installation to regulation, so you can be confident the job — installation, repairs or servicing of gas and electric hot water systems — is completed correctly.